-Assessment Requirement Reference/Evidence Comments Compliance Status Comments d) describe the noise management system in detail; and e) include a monitoring program that: Can evaluate the performance of the development.
-Monitors noise at the nearest and/or most affected residences. ii.
-Adequately supports the noise management system. iv.
-Includes a protocol for distinguishing noise emissions of the development from any neighbouring developments; and Includes a protocol for identifying any noise-related exceedance, incident or non-compliance and for notifying the Department and relevant stakeholders of any such event b) The NMP was prepared in consultation with the EPA as per correspondence attached to Appendix B of the NMP (EPA ref: DOC22/196401-2, 16 March 2022). c) Measures implemented in the NMP are described below. i.
-The NMP describes methods used to ensure compliance with noise criteria and operating conditions.
-This includes direct measurement of ambient noise levels, operator estimated LAeq-15minute contribution, analysis of operator attended noise monitoring results, calculation from near-field measurements, post analysis of audio recordings, measurement at a representative location and/or a combination of these. ii.
+No Assessment Requirement Reference/Evidence Comments Compliance Status Comments Includes a protocol for identifying any noise-related exceedance, incident or non-compliance and for notifying the Department and relevant stakeholders of any such event contribution, analysis of operator attended noise monitoring results, calculation from nearfield measurements, post analysis of audio recordings, measurement at a representative location and/or a combination of these. ii.
 The NMP describes the overview of standards and guidelines in which the noise monitoring is undertaken.
 This includes: Noise Policy for Industry (NPFI, EPA 2017); Australian Standard AS 1055-2018 Acoustics - Description and measurement of environmental noise; and AS/NZS IEC 61672.1-2019 Electroacoustics - Sound level meters, Part 1: Specifications. iii.
 Operational noise limits set for the development apply under standard and noise-enhancing conditions as described by the NPFI d) The Noise Management System is defined by the details contained within the NMP.
-This includes the requirements, noise limits, monitoring program, community consultation, review, and reporting and record keeping requirements. e) Section 6 of the NMP describes the Noise Monitoring Program including: Attended noise monitoring methodology; Noise monitoring locations and frequency of monitoring - these have been identified at the nearest noise-sensitive receptors; Meteorological monitoring;
+This includes the requirements, mitigation and measurement measures, noise limits, monitoring program, community consultation, review, and reporting and record keeping requirements. e) Section 6 of the NMP describes the Noise Monitoring Program including: Attended noise monitoring methodology; Noise monitoring locations and frequency of monitoring - these have been identified at the nearest noise-sensitive receptors; Status Meteorological monitoring; I Determination of compliance;

-No Assessment Requirement Reference/Evidence Comments Compliance Status Comments Determination of compliance; Overview of road traffic noise impacts; Corrective actions and modifications; Community consultation; and Reporting and record keeping requirements including incident notification.
-7A The Applicant must implement the plan as to approved by the Planning Secretary Monthly Environmental Monitoring Reports (2020 - 2023) Annual Reviews 2020, 2021 and 2022 Noise monitoring reports (Thearle Acoustics - 2020 to Q2 2021 and EMM Consulting Q3 2021 to Q3 2023) During the Audit Period, the NMP has been implemented on the basis of the following: Carrying out attended and unattended noise monitoring at the nearest residential receivers to the quarry as defined in the NMP.
+No Assessment Requirement Reference/Evidence Comments Compliance Status Comments 7A The Applicant must implement the plan as to approved by the Planning Overview of road traffic noise impacts; Corrective actions and modifications; Community consultation; and Reporting and record keeping requirements including incident notification.
+C N/A 7A The Applicant must implement the plan as to approved by the Planning Secretary Monthly Environmental Monitoring Reports (2020 - 2023) Annual Reviews 2020, 2021 and 2022 Noise monitoring reports (Thearle Acoustics - 2020 to Q2 2021 and EMM Consulting Q3 2021 to Q3 2023) During the Audit Period, the NMP has been implemented on the basis of the following: Carrying out attended and unattended noise monitoring at the nearest residential receivers to the quarry as defined in the NMP.
 Noise monitoring reports are available for each quarter during the audit period.
 Operator estimated LAeq-15minute contributions are measured and reported as required by the NMP.
 Meteorological monitoring via the AWS has been operational throughout the audit period, allowing for the inclusion of noise-enhancing monitoring conditions.
 Noise monitoring results are published within the 2020, 2021 and 2022 Annual Reviews and the monthly Environmental Monitoring Reports.
 Only one noise related complaint was raised during the audit period.
 The complaint was investigated however site personnel could not confirm whether the source of noise arose from site activities or major roadworks undertaken at a nearby location.
 No further actions were taken and no further issues have been raised from the complainant.
 Further to review of the Annual reviews and noise monitoring reports. it is considered that the noise monitoring program was implemented as defined within the NMP for the development, for reasons described above as well in condition 7.
-Quarterly noise monitoring has been carried throughout all other quarters within this audit period as required by both the 2015 and 2022 NMP.
-C N/A
+Quarterly noise monitoring has been carried throughout all other quarters